pamlane/streamsx.documentation/docs/beamrunner/release/1.2.0/performance.md

 default width for the entire application, for example `--parallelWidth=4` will cause the runner to use parallelism of 4 wherever it can.

-In some cases finer control may be useful if, for example, some transforms in the application will benefit more or less from parallelism.
+In some cases finer control can be useful if, for example, some transforms in the application will benefit more or less from parallelism.
 In that case, the option can supply widths for matching steps.